Outpatient Surgery of Penile Venous Stripping

 - Why this surgery treatment is sustainable?
-Nowadays, it is a common belief that CVOD is an effect rather than a cause contributing to ED.35,36 Is the belief sustainable?
-Though our chronological studies, penile anatomy might speak volume.
-The outer longitudinal tunical layer seems play an essential role of veno-occlisive function.
-Our method of closing the offensives veins closest to this anatomical structure sound reasonable is a viable option on ambulatory basis.37-39
+Nowadays, it is a common belief that CVOD is an effect rather than a cause of ED.35,36 Is the belief sustainable?
+Though our chronological studies, penile anatomy might speak volumes.
+The outer longitudinal tunical layer seems to play an essential role in veno-occlusive function.
+Our method of closing the offensive veins closest to this anatomical structure is a viable option on ambulatory basis.37-39

 - Hsu GL, Hill JW, Chen HS, Huang SJ.
 Novel pilot films providing a dispensable information in pharmaco-cavernosography.
 Transl Androl Urol 2014; 4(4): 398-405. doi: 10.3978/j.issn.2223-4683.2014.03.03 (Correspondent and Principal author)

 - Tsai TC, Hsu GL, Chen SC et al: Analysis of the results of reconstructive surgery for vasculogenic impotence.
 J Formos Med Assoc 1988; 87: 182-187. (principal author)

 - Chen SC, Hsieh CH, Hsu GL, Wang CJ, Wen HS, Ling PY, Huang HM, Tseng GF.
 The progression of the penile vein: could it be recurrent?
 J Androl 2005; 26 :56-63. (correspondent, principal author).